opwvhk/avro-conversions/README.md

 ### From 1.3 to 2.0

 1. XML validation has been changed.
-Now, parsing will either always or never validate, depending on how the parser was created.
+Previously you could choose whether to validate per input.
+Now, whether inputs will be validated is a fixed setting per parser instance.
 See the constructor parameters for details.
 2. Constructing a JSON parser can no longer throw a (library specific) `GenerationException`; this has become a runtime exception instead.

 Contributing ✨
 ---------------